caffeine-suite/caffeine-script/README.md

 * 90%+ reduction in [CommonJS-specific code](https://github.com/shanebdavis/caffeine-script/wiki/Modules-and-CommonJs) so you can take maximum advantage of modules and NPMs.
 * CaffeineScript, the language itself, is extensible on a per-file or per-project basis with the help of [CaffeineMC](https://github.com/shanebdavis/caffeine-mc).

-### Status: Alpha
+### Status: BETA

 CaffeineScript is working and usable.
 The semantics are still shifting as I implement the remaining, planned v1 features.

 ### Why Use CaffeineScript?

 It maximizes your productivity, blah, blah.
 But does it really? (yes, I think so)

 Who cares!
 It's lean, agile and fun!
 And you can do cool things like this: